Teaching and Learning Collaboratory

 • To support the development of team-based proposals for interactive learning and gameful learning initiatives on campus.

-The TLC board is comprised of Rensselaer faculty members committed to pedagogical innovation.
+The TLC board is led by our Vice Provost and comprised of Rensselaer faculty members committed to pedagogical innovation.
 Members of the board serve staggered 3-year terms.

 TLC Board Members